Cape Krusenstern National Monument

 THINGS TO DO

 Due to the rugged environment, Cape Krusenstern is not known as a casual tourist destination.
 Visitors in the summer tend to be skilled backcountry explorers familiar with surviving potential harsh conditions, high winds, and rain.
-Winter visits are recommended only for outdoors people experienced in arctic camping and survival.
+Winter visits are recommended only for people with experienced in Arctic camping and survival.

-Those prepared for the journey can enjoy a variety of activities, including birding and wildlife viewing, learning about the area’s archaeological prehistory, kayaking along the coast and through lagoons, or embarking on a backcountry hike along the monument’s ridgelines and mountains.
-Adventure tour companies offer multi-day guided hiking and backpacking itineraries that include visits to Cape Krustenstern.
-Flightseeing is also a popular option to experience this national treasure, with air charter companies offering flights from Kotzebue and Bettles.
+Those prepared for the journey can enjoy a variety of activities, including birding and wildlife viewing, learning about the area’s archaeological history, kayaking along the coast and through lagoons, or embarking on a backcountry hike along the monument’s ridgelines and mountains.
+Adventure tour companies offer multi-day guided hiking and backpacking itineraries that include visits to Cape Krusenstern.
+Flightseeing is also a popular option to experience this area, with air charter companies offering flights from Kotzebue and Bettles.

 WILDLIFE